Extra Help program for people on Medicare

 Find out if you qualify

-To qualify for Extra Help, your income must be less than 150 percent of the federal poverty level and total resources or assets must be at or below the amounts shown below.
+To qualify for Extra Help, your income must be less than 150 percent of the federal poverty level.
+For 2024, total resources or assets must be at or below the amounts shown below.
+The 2025 eligibility guidelines will be announced in January 2025.

 Individual$22,590$17,220